nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Platinating:** Pertaining to the addition of a platinum group, as in cisplatin's mechanism of action.

-### Expanded Definition and Usage\nCisplatin's effectiveness is often enhanced by combining it with other chemotherapeutic drugs or agents.
+### Expanded Definition and Usage:
+Cisplatin's effectiveness is often enhanced by combining it with other chemotherapeutic drugs or agents.
 It has revolutionized the treatment of certain types of cancers, particularly testicular cancer, where it has significantly improved survival rates.
 Despite its efficacy, cisplatin is associated with various side effects, including nephrotoxicity (kidney damage), ototoxicity (hearing loss), and severe nausea and vomiting, which necessitate careful management during treatment.

 This comprehensive lexical analysis of 'cisplatin' not only defines its medical utility but also illustrates its linguistic and scientific relationships, enhancing understanding of its role in pharmacology and oncology.\n